 Our Philosophy of Service

-“If you have come to help me you are wasting your time.
-But, if you understand that your liberation is tied to mine, let’s work together.” – Lilla Watson, aboriginal woman
+“If you have come here to help me, you are wasting your time.
+But if you have come because your liberation is bound up with mine, then let us work together.” – Lilla Watson, Aboriginal Activist

 What We Do

 Global Visionaries facilitates a multi-year youth leadership program with an emphasis on social justice and environmentalism.
 We work with a deliberately diverse group of high school students from the Greater Seattle area.

 Through experiential activities, workshops, retreats, community service, and a two-week cultural immersion to Guatemala, GV prepares Seattle-area high school students to define and address environmental and social justice issues in their communities while developing as leaders and becoming more aware of their global citizenship.